Pokémon Mystery Dungeon: Rescue Team DX: Release

 The game was announced in a Pokémon Direct on January 9, 2020, and was released worldwide for the Nintendo Switch on March 6, 2020.
 A free demo was made available on the Nintendo eShop on January 9, 2020; progress in the demo can be transferred to the full game.

 Reception

 The game received "mixed or average" reviews based on seventy-four critic reviews, according to the review aggregator Metacritic.
-The game was seen as an overall improvement from the original games because of its improved art style and updated mechanics from previous entries, but criticized for its repetitive dungeons and the lack of enemy HP bars.
-Giving the game a score of 6/10, IGN's Travis Northup called the game an "unremarkable, grindy experience," while GameSpot's Cian Maher stated the dungeons can "still be a tad annoying at times" and gave the game an 8/10.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 39% of critics.
+The game was seen as an overall improvement from the original games because of its enhanced art style and updated mechanics from previous entries, but criticized for its repetitive dungeons and the lack of enemy HP bars.
+Giving the game a score of 6/10, IGN's Travis Northup called it an "unremarkable, grindy experience", while GameSpot's Cian Maher stated the dungeons can "still be a tad annoying at times" and gave it an 8/10.